berkeleyarabic/flashcards/INDEX.md

 The glossary includes all of the Mastering Arabic 1 words (up to Unit 16).
-It may be useful for review and also for reference, since the glossary in the Mastering Arabic book is only English to Arabic and doesn't list chapter numbers.
+It may be useful for review and also for reference, since the glossary in the Mastering Arabic book is only in the English to Arabic direction, and doesn't list chapter numbers.

 Etymologies in the word list notes are mostly copied from Wiktionary.
 Most of the words don't have them; I added them for words that I